-Fettuccine with prawns, peas, tomatoes and cream sauce.
+Fettuccine with prawns, peas, tomatoes, and cream sauce.

 Last night I remembered the reason why I started my blog over two years ago.
-I wanted to write about our family dinners, but mainly, I wanted to share how we can create a delicious meal on a very short period of time, and still have time to enjoy the little precious time we have in the evening with our family.
+I wanted to write about our family dinners, but mainly, I wanted to share how we can create a delicious meal in a very short period of time, and still have time to enjoy the little precious time we have in the evening with our family.
 Last night was my test.

 After a day packed with “To Do’s”, dinner came upon us like lightning.
-I had a recipe in mind that will not take long to prepare, so I felt very comfortable in beating the clock.
+I had a recipe in mind that will not take long to prepare, so I felt very comfortable beating the clock.

 His comment to me: “Mom, wow… this is absolutely delicious, you must make it more often”.

 Fettuccine with Prawns, Peas, Tomatoes and Cream Sauce